lamdu/lamdu/README.md

 This function is recursive and invoked additional calls to itself.
 To navigate between these calls, go to the arrows under its parameter `x` and press **right** or **left**.
-If your arrows are grayed-out, this means that the function definition is still open for editing and therefore Lamdu is not allowing it to be ran: see the last bullet point under *"To create the function..."*.

 To rename any symbol, navigate to it, press **return** twice and edit the name.
 Note that all references are displayed with the updated name correctly.